 One of the targets in this programme is the interaction between RAD51, a human recombinase required for repair of damaged DNA, and its interaction partner BRCA2.
 We use fragment-based drug discovery methods to develop inhibitors against this interaction, and employ calorimetry, X-ray crystallography and protein engineering amongst other techniques to guide the development process.

-Lab members: Beata Blaszczyk, Paul Brear, Thomas Cotton, Gerhard Fischer, Clare Henry, Migle Kisonaite, Tommaso Moschetti, Maxim Rossmann, Katharina Ravn, Mathieu Rocaboy, Xuelu Wang, Emma Xu
+Lab members: Beata Blaszczyk, Paul Brear, Thomas Cotton, Gerhard Fischer, Piotr Gierszewski, Clare Henry, Migle Kisonaite, Tommaso Moschetti, Maxim Rossmann, Katharina Ravn, Xuelu Wang

 1. Innis, C.A. & Hyvönen, M. (2003) Crystal structures of the heparan sulfate-binding domain of follistatin.
 Insights into ligand binding.
 J. Biol.
 Chem.
 278, 39969.39977.